cgoliver/cgoliver.github.io/_posts/2018-08-15-Latex-Grids.md

 For each row in the CSV, I want to make a page in the document with a column for each artist containing their portrait and an example of their paintings.

-The full code is below and I will briefly outline some of the main components and tools I found useful, of course there is much more than what I will discuss available.
+The full code is below and I will briefly outline some of the main components and tools I found useful, of course there is much more available than what I will discuss.

 ## datatool